Sunday June 29th: FY26 budget has been released. The Vocational Task Force is not included.

 State that you are following the information provided by www.mavoctechcoalition.org

-Compose a personalized detailed email to your Legislator's office, reiterating the points made during the phone call.
+Compose a personalized detailed email or a short video if you are a student to your Legislator's office, reiterating the points made during the phone call.

 Include the following key arguments:

-The proposed lottery system undermines Massachusetts' tradition of high educational expectations.
+The lottery system undermines Massachusetts' tradition of high educational expectations.

 Eliminating standards like grades, attendance, and behavior is detrimental to student achievement.

-Fact-finding by the Vocational Task force, rather than a lottery, will ensure a cohesive plan to expand the system and that all students have access to valuable Voc-Tech Agricultural education system.
+Fact-finding by a Vocational Task force, rather than a lottery, would ensure a cohesive plan to expand the system and that all students have access to valuable Voc-Tech Agricultural education system.

 Refer to the information provided by www.mavoctechcoalition.org.